Hair Loss (cont.)

 - Find a local Dermatologist in your town

 What other options do people have for hair loss?

 There are many options and alternative cosmetic treatments for hair loss.
 Some of these are listed here and include hair-fiber powders, hairpieces, synthetic wigs, human hair wigs, hair extensions, hair weaves, laser, and surgery.

-- Hair-fiber powders: Colored, powdery fiber sprinkles are commercially available and may work really well to cover up thinning hair areas.
+- Hair-fiber powders: Colored, powdery fiber sprinkles are commercially available and may work to camouflage balding areas.
 These colored sprinkles have special properties that help them attach to hair and give a fuller appearance.
 Toppik is one manufacturer of these products and can be found online.
 These cosmetic products are available without a prescription, are fairly inexpensive ($20-$40 range), and quite safe with minimal risk.
-Often these may be used in addition to medical treatments like Rogaine, Propecia, and hair transplants, and they are a great temporary measure to tide you over for special occasions.
+Often these may be used in addition to medical treatments like Rogaine, Propecia, and hair transplants, and they are a great temporary measure to tide one over for special occasions.

-- Hairpieces: Among the time-honored ways to add hair temporarily are hairpieces or hair weaving, in which a mesh is attached to your remaining hair and artificial or human hair of similar color and texture is woven with existing hair.
+- Hairpieces: Among the time-honored ways to add hair temporarily are hairpieces or hair weaving, in which a mesh is attached to the remaining hair and artificial or human hair of similar color and texture is woven with existing hair.
 Quality varies considerably with price; also, hairpieces and weaves may stretch, oxidize, and loosen.